csianglim/markdown-cv/index.md

 ## Activities
 `2017 - Present`
-**Advisor**, UBC Envision (AIChE Student Chapter)
+**Advisor**, [UBC Envision](https://www.ubcenvision.com) (AIChE Student Chapter)

 `2015-2017`
 **Vice-Captain**, UBC Chem-E-Car Team

+## Projects
+`2017`
+**[Acid Reign](https://acidreign.mnbolson.com)**, design of a sulphuric acid and oleum production plant.
+UBC chemical engineering final year capstone project in a team of 6.

+`2017`
+**[Chem-E-Car](https://www.ubcenvision.com)**, design of a shoebox-sized car that can travel a pre-determined distance using chemical-based stopping mechanisms.

 ## Training
 `2018`
-__AspenTech__, *APC105*, Introduction to Aspen Process Controller Builder for APC Engineers, June 2018
+__Introduction to Aspen Process Controller Builder for APC Engineers__ (APC105), *AspenTech*, June 2018

-__ABB__, *M202*, Composer Engineering Software Tools, May 2018
+__Composer Engineering Software Tools__ (M202), *ABB*, May 2018

 ## Awards
 `2017`
 **APSC Rising Star Award**, awarded to students graduating in the 2016/17 school year with stories and accomplishments that make them stand out from the crowd.
-They are nominated by faculty, staff and peers.

 `2016`
-**Donald F. Othmer Sophomore Academic Excellence Award**, presented to one AIChE student member with the highest GPA during his/her freshman and sophomore years, on recommendation of the Student Chapter Advisor.
+**Donald F. Othmer Sophomore Academic Excellence Award**, presented to one freshman/sophomore AIChE student member with the highest GPA, on recommendation of the Student Chapter Advisor.

 `2016`
 **Graham Somerville Endowed Undergraduate Scholarship**, awarded on the basis of academic standing and/or financial need, with recommendation of the Department of Chemical and Biological Engineering.